LispEngineer/EthernetRepeater/DebuggingNotes1.md

 # Debugging Notes 1

+**This is being tested with RGMII mode and a link established at 10M/Full.**

 First packet transmitted!

 This packet was received with a CRC error and a length error, per the counters